kbrsh/moon/src/about.md

 }
 ```

 Rather than creating "smart" components with general local state, components are "dumb" and only encode view data.
-For example, instead of a `Toggle` component handling local state, it would only provide an event where the relevant global state `theme` would change.
+For example, instead of a `toggle` component handling local state, it would only provide an event where the relevant global state `theme` would change.

 One state tree means one source of truth for an application.
 Developers can quickly glance at the state of the whole application and have complete flexibility on the structure and type of the state.
 This declarative model of applications allows for modular code consisting of pure functions that focus on the "what" instead of the "how".